The Yorkshire Post - Lifelong friend David Hockney

 Peter and Tim at the annual Glass Art Society Conference

 Ahead of their trip to New York for the annual Glass Art Society Conference at the Corning Museum of Glass, Peter and Tim shared an insightful talk with guests at our gallery.
-In this special preview of the presentation they would go on to deliver at the world-renowned museum, Peter and Tim looked back on more than fifty years of creativity, craftsmanship, and community, sharing personal insights into the studio's evolution while also considering its future.
-From there, they headed to Corning, New York, for the conference itself!
+In this special preview of the presentation they would go on to deliver at the world-renowned museum, Peter and Tim looked back on more than fifty years of craftsmanship and community.
+From there, they headed to Corning, New York, for the conference itself.

 Our Glass Community Reflect on Peter Layton